oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab1/lab1-create-oracle-base-database-service.md

       *	Uncheck the **Enable Automatic Backups** box if you want to configure it after the database is provisioned

-22. If you click on the **Advanced Options** link, you will find 3 tabs with options to fine tune the planned database configuration
+22. If you click on the **Advanced Options** link, you will find three tabs with options to fine-tune the planned database configuration.

     ![Advanced Options](./images/advanced.options.png" ")